Peng, same-day courier service

 Once picked up, the rider proceeds to the delivery location.
 Depending on distance, traffic, and batching, this can take anywhere from 1 hour to a few hours.

-But the key goal: deliver before the close of business or before the customer becomes unavailable.
+But the key goal: deliver before the close of business the same-day, or before the customer becomes unavailable for scheduled same-day deliveries.

 Summary Timeline (Example)